-Whether you’re starting out in the job market or interested in a different career, it’s a good idea to find out what’s in demand.
-The higher the demand, the easier it is to find training, certifications and good career opportunities.
-In the last several years, there has been a steady rise in demand for trained plumbers.
+Whether you’re new to the job market or looking for a different career, it’s a great idea to find out what’s in demand.
+The higher the demand, the easier it is to find training, certifications and strong career opportunities.
+In the last several years, there has been a sharp rise in demand for professional plumbers.
 While you may not have considered plumbing jobs until now, this career path has a lot to offer.

-As a skilled trade offering an essential service, it’s often very easy for plumbers to find steady work across the country.
-But if you’re still uncertain, let’s take a closer look.
-We’ll check out the skills plumbers should have and the services they’re expected to provide alongside average salaries and benefits.
+As a skilled trade providing an essential service, it’s often very easy for plumbers to enjoy steady work across the country.
+But if you’re still on the fence, let’s take a closer look.
+We’ll check out the skills plumbers need and the services they’re expected to provide alongside typical salaries and benefits.
 With a bit more information, you might better understand why plumbing jobs are in such high demand right now.

 What Services Do Plumbers Provide?
 What Skills Do They Need?

-When lots of people think of plumbers, they imagine residential services like resolving a clog or replacing a leaky pipe.
-While those skills are vital for many types of plumbers, their duties can encompass a much wider variety of services.
+When lots of people think of plumbers, they picture residential services like removing a clog or fixing a leaky pipe.
+While those skills are important for many types of plumbers, their skills can include a much broader variety of services.

-Their skill set includes a diverse range of services like repair, installation and maintenance for plumbing fixtures and equipment as well as the pipes themselves.
-These services may be for potable water, gas lines, wastewater and much more.
-Depending on the specific discipline, plumbers can also be trained to work with drainage systems, at water treatment plants and even in industrial manufacturing!
+Their skill set includes a diverse set of services like repair, installation and maintenance for plumbing fixtures and equipment as well as the pipes themselves.
+These services can be for potable water, gas lines, wastewater and much more.
+Depending on the specific discipline, plumbers might also be trained to work with drainage systems, at water treatment plants and even in industrial manufacturing!

-But whatever the plumber is trained for, their job is about keeping things flowing smoothly.
-Like other utilities, plumbing and piping systems are often expected to function 24 hours a day.
-To ensure efficient and reliable plumbing, plumbers undergo training and professional certification.
+But whatever the plumber is trained for, their job prioritizes keeping things flowing steadily.
+Like other utilities, plumbing and piping systems are often needed to function 24 hours a day.
+To sustain efficient and reliable plumbing, plumbers complete training and professional certification.

 What Are the Steps to Becoming a Professional Plumber?

-These apprenticeships are essentially a form of “plumbing school” and are set up to prepare you for full-time employment.
-They’ll offer in-classroom education as well as on-the-job training supervised by experienced plumbers.
-Depending on the program you enroll in, these apprenticeships may take anywhere close to 2 to 5 years to finish.
-This time is vital to ensure apprentice plumbers build strong competency concerning the tools, procedures and safety precautions they use to get the job done effectively.
+These apprenticeships are basically a form of “plumbing school” and are designed to prepare you for full-time employment.
+They’ll offer in-classroom education as well as on-the-job training monitored by experienced plumbers.
+Depending on the program you participate in, these apprenticeships may take anywhere close to 2 to 5 years to complete.
+This time is important to ensure apprentice plumbers have strong competency concerning the tools, procedures and safety precautions they need to get the job done properly.

-As plumbers become more experienced, they can advance through formal certification and accreditation programs.
-Through further education and testing, a plumber can become a journeyman and even a master at their trade.
-With these higher certifications come greater responsibilities, but an increase in available salaries and benefits as well.
+As plumbers become more experienced, they can proceed with formal certification and accreditation programs.
+Through advanced education and testing, a plumber can become a journeyman and even a master at their trade.
+With these advanced certifications come more complex responsibilities, but an increase in available salaries and benefits as well.

 What Is the Average Salary for Plumbers?

-While the salary of plumbing jobs ultimately depends on location and experience, averages often hover around more than $50,000 each year.
-This will differ from state to state.
-A unique distinction to make is that since plumbing careers often offer paid on-the-job training, even apprentices are being compensated for their time.
-Meanwhile, applicants in many other fields often have to wait until their education or training is over before they start receiving a salary and benefits.
+While the salary of plumbing jobs largely depends on location and experience, averages usually hover around more than $50,000 each year.
+This will vary from state to state.
+A unique distinction to make is that since plumbing careers regularly include paid on-the-job training, even apprentices are being compensated for their time.
+Meanwhile, applicants in many other fields often have to wait until their education or training is finished before they start receiving a salary and benefits.

-What’s more, lots of plumbers provide emergency support for nights and weekends or take on extra projects for overtime pay.
+What’s more, many plumbers offer emergency support for nights and weekends or complete extra projects for overtime pay.
 This increases compensation, particularly for specialized skills and certifications.
 And because plumbing is such an essential service, struggling to find steady work is rare.
-These things make a career as a professional plumber an excellent option for those seeking reliable and consistent work.
+These things make a career as a professional plumber an excellent option for anyone seeking reliable and consistent work.

 Is Plumbing a Good Career to Try?

-A plumber should be in good physical condition, as jobs often involve lifting heavy objects, standing for extended periods of time and working in cramped spaces.
+A plumber should be in good physical condition, as jobs can involve lifting heavy objects, standing for extended periods of time and navigating cramped spaces.
 And if a job takes place outdoors, poor or inclement weather can impact the process.
 But by taking proper precautions, plumbers can avoid disruptions and ensure the benefits outweigh these concerns.

 Professional plumbers are trained experts who provide an invaluable service for countless homes, businesses and other commercial properties.
-It can be a lucrative career, especially for specialists and master plumbers who are increasingly involved in the design and engineering of plumbing systems.
-Thanks to a number of factors, plumbing jobs are likely to increase for years to come.
-If you elect to start a career as a professional plumber, finding a permanent position might be simpler than you think.
+It could be a lucrative career, particularly for specialists and master plumbers who are more and more involved in the design and engineering of plumbing systems.
+Thanks to multiple factors, plumbing jobs are likely to grow for years to come.
+If you choose to pursue a career as a professional plumber, getting a permanent position might be simpler than you think.

 Why Are Plumbers in Such High Demand?

-There are many reasons plumbers are currently in high demand, such as:
+There are lots of reasons plumbers are experiencing high demand, including:

 - More construction and renovation projects: As construction starts back up, designing and installing new plumbing systems will too.
-Additionally, advances in water conservation and plumbing technology ensures an active retrofitting aspect of the industry.
+Additionally, advances in water conservation and plumbing technology ensures an active retrofitting element to the industry.

-- The recent infrastructure stimulus package: The U.S. government recently created a large stimulus package designed to improve key infrastructure like roads and utilities.
-As new piping is built or old piping is replaced, experienced plumbers will be leading the way.
+- The recent infrastructure stimulus package: The U.S. government recently passed a large stimulus package designed to bolster key infrastructure like roads and utilities.
+As new piping is built or old piping is replaced, expert plumbers will be leading the way.